 For more information on Funded Courses including Entry Requirements, click here

-^Student Tuition Fees – The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
-Additional fees may apply such as Student service and resource fees.
+^ The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
+Additional fees may apply such as resource fees and other fees.
+These must be charged in accordance with the Fees and Charges Policy.
 Eligibility criteria apply.
-Prices as per the VET Fees and Charges Policy 2023.
+Prices as per the VET Fees and Charges Policy 2024.

 *The Materials Fee covers equipment and resources used in the delivery of your course at Stanley College.